+On October 31, 2016, we entered into an amended and restated employment agreement with Robert L. Johnson, our Executive Chairman in connection with Mr. Johnson's increased responsibilities as Executive Chairman of the Board of Trustees of the Company.
+The amended and restated employment agreement entered into with Mr. Johnson supersedes the employment agreement previously entered into between the parties effective May 14, 2015.
+The amended and restated employment agreement has a five year term, expiring on October 31, 2021.
+If the parties fail to enter into a new agreement on or before the end of the term, Mr. Johnson's employment terminates at the end of the term.

-On May 14, 2015, we entered into an amended and restated employment agreement with Robert L. Johnson, our Executive Chairman.
-The amended and restated employment agreement has a three-year term, expiring on May 14, 2018, with an automatic one-year renewal term unless we or Mr. Johnson give 60 days prior notice that the term will not be extended.
-Our amended and restated employment agreement with Mr. Johnson provides for a base salary of \$393,928 (which may be increased by the Compensation Committee), a target bonus of 125% of base salary (with the actual bonus to be determined by the Compensation Committee), and eligibility for grants of equity.
-Mr. Johnson is also eligible to participate in all Company benefit plans on the same basis as is available to other senior executives of the Company.
+Our amended and restated employment agreement with Mr. Johnson provides for a base salary of \$500,000 (which may be increased by the Compensation Committee), a target bonus of 125% of base salary (with the actual bonus to be determined by the Compensation Committee), and eligibility for grants of equity.
+The agreement also provides for a retention award of \$1,800,000 of time-based restricted stock.
+The retention award will vest in three annual installments, subject to Mr. Johnson's continued employment on the first, second and third anniversaries of the date of the Agreement, with certain exceptions described below under "-Potential Payments upon Termination or Change in Control."

-Pursuant to the amended and restated employment agreement, Mr. Johnson is entitled to certain additional payments and benefits in the event his employment is terminated under certain circumstances.
-For a description of these payments and benefits, see "-Potential Payments upon Termination or Change in Control."
+Mr. Johnson continues to be eligible for the same benefits and is generally subject to the same material terms and conditions set forth in his prior employment agreement, except as described below under "-Potential Payments upon Termination or Change in Control."